rsethi21/genericInteractionNetwork/README.md

 # genericInteractionNetwork
-Code to create pathway object from a json file.
+Commandline app to create pathway object from a json file.